 The Nigerian Navy is part of the largest Armed Forces in Africa, the Nigerian Armed Forces.
 Apart from being part of the largest armed force, the Nigerian Navy is among the largest navies in the African continent.

 Every year the portal opened for qualified civilians or military personnel willing to participate in the annual Direct Short Service Commissions (DSSC) training.

 However, not all applicants get selected.
-You must play your own part by completing your registration with right information, and knowing all the requirements for registering with the Nigerian Navy so that you won’t make any mistakes along the line.
+You must play your own part by completing your registration with the right information and knowing all the requirements for registering with the Nigerian Navy so that you won’t make any mistakes along the line.

 DISCLAIMER: We are in no way affiliated to the Nigerian Navy, all information you find on this site is FREE of charge.
 We do not offer admission into the Direct Short Service Program of the Nigerian Navy, our information is only aimed at guiding you through the application processes.
 So, if you receive any call or Email claiming to be from NaijaHomeBased, know that it is false.
 We don’t and will never ask for money in return for information or for providing admission into any military school.
 And please, do not leave your phone numbers in the comment section; doing that will provide an avenue for scammers to get in touch with you.